catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies (check should show these as well) fix import current month why packID has that weird format select incl groups has a small error standardization still w duplicates find missing..also should check folders mantra cannot be imported gasoline cannot be packed why songs get preview created at pack :)
+delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN fix import current month bitrate to cpress maybe a config select incl groups has a small error standardization still w duplicates mantra cannot be imported gasoline cannot be packed check if filename is the same add comment beginning of song in lyrics why songs get preview created at pack :) log is not last come first entry check originals vs original dbb why do i have duplciates on the ps3 multiple repacks cannto happen
-[x] filename has [] covering artist name/album ...no [] separator for FN [x] reset crashes maindb..not realy check originals vs original dbb why do i have duplciates on the ps3
+[x] standardise genhash to the already exiusting maindb.GetHashCode [x] filename has [] covering artist name/album ...no [] separator for FN [x] reset crashes maindb..not realy
 [x] preview fails
-multiple repacks cannto happen
-[x] convert to 44100... no need as no space is gained [x] some songs are messed up on ps3 log is not last come first entry remote path is fedup check if filename is the same add comment beginning of song in lyrics has track no even when 0 has author mostly yes some preview hashtags are blank bitrate to cpress maybe a config
+[x] convert to 44100... no need as no space is gained [x] some songs are messed up on ps3
+[x] remote path is fedup
+[x] has track no even when 0
+[x] has author mostly yes
+[x] some preview hashtags are blank
+[x] add random no in title
+[x] why packID has that weird format
+[x] find missing..also should check folders
+[ ] update readme.md screenshots
+[ ] try db constant connection
+year inconsitencies (check should show these as well)

 [x] when repacking groups add group at the beginning of song [x] live details should not be active if the song is not based on a live